-GENERAL CAMPUS ATTIRE
+GENERAL CAMPUS ATTIRE & JEFFERSON ACADEMY SDA CHURCH ATTIRE

-- 1. Shirts should not show cleavage and are to be of sufficient length to cover the midriff.
+- Shirts should not show cleavage and are to be of long enough to cover the midriff.
 Spaghetti straps, and tube tops are not to be worn.
 Sleeveless tops can be worn if the shoulder strap is one inch or wider, no gaps that expose underwear and no bare backs are allowed. - 2.
 Pants must be worn on the natural waist and should not sag.
 Belts are to be worn with pants that have belt loops.
 Leggings are not a substitute for modest pants or skirts.
 If the dress/skirt does not touch the knee it should not be worn. - 3.
 Shorts may not be shorter than 2" above the knee when standing, must not be tight or form-fitting, and may not have hems that are cut or frayed. - 4.
-Modest skirts or dresses must have hemlines that touches the knee when standing, must not be tight or form-fitting, and are not to be made of sheer or see-through material.
-Slits must be modest. - 5.
+Modest skirts or dresses must have hemlines that touches the knee when standing, must not be tight or form-fitting, and are not to be made of sheer or seethrough material.
+Slits must be modest.
+We recommend that students adopt a life orientation that includes living a life under one (dress) code. - 5.
 Make-up, including nail polish, eye shadow, eyelash extensions and lipstick, is to be kept minimal and tastefully applied.
 Only clear or natural colors are to be worn. - 6.
-Clothing that advertises inappropriate music, alcohol, cigarettes, drugs or drugs, or that has offensive slogans or pictures (including super heroes, Disney, Marvel, etc.\) that are not in harmony with Christian principles will not be worn.
-Clothing, backpacks, lanyards, stickers, etc. should be plain unless the content represents an Adventist institution or program.
+Clothing that advertises inappropriate music, alcohol, cigarettes, or drugs, or that has slogans or pictures that are not in harmony with Christian principles will not be worn.
+Clothing should be plain unless the content represents an Adventist institution or program.
 Grubbiness in appearance such as torn, frayed, dirty, or ill kept clothing is not acceptable.
 Underwear should never be visible this includes bras and bra straps, thongs, lace undershirts and underwear.

-- 7. Wearing underwear as outerwear is not permitted. \ Sports team themed content is acceptable if not focused on an individual player. - 8.
-Jewelry (or anything worn as jewelry) of any kind is not permitted on campus and will be immediately confiscated.
+Wearing underwear as outerwear is not permitted.

+- 7. Jewelry (or anything worn as jewelry) of any kind is not permitted on campus and will be immediately confiscated.
 A room key may be worn on a lanyard only.
-JCA does not accept responsibility for potentially adverse health problems resulting from piercings or tattoos. - 9.
-Branding or intentional scratching and scarring or cutting are also unacceptable.
-Writing, drawing, marking in any way on one's self or others is also unacceptable. - 10.
-Any student who is found to have been pierced or tattooed (temporary or otherwise) while enrolled at JCA will be sent to the Administration office and may be given a 3-day home suspension. - 11.
-Hairstyles that are an unnatural color or extreme hairstyles such as mohawks, shaved patterns or designs are not acceptable.
+JCA does not accept responsibility for potentially adverse health problems resulting from piercings or tattoos. - 8.
+Branding or intentional scratching and scarring or cutting are unacceptable and may be viewed as self-harm and will result in the student going home for medical evaluation.
+Writing, drawing, marking in any way on one's self or others is also unacceptable. - 9.
+Any student who is found to have been pierced or tattooed (temporary or otherwise) while enrolled at JCA will be sent to the Administration office and may be given a 3-day home suspension. - 10.
+Hairstyles that are an unnatural color or extreme hairstyles such as mohawks, shaved patterns or designs are not acceptable. - This applies to both dorm and village students.

 In general, students may wear attire of their choosing in the dormitories, provided members of the opposite sex are not visiting and adequate coverage is provided.
 Pajamas, lounge/sleep wear, and slippers are not to be worn outside of the dormitories.
-Do-rags and bandannas are only appropriate outside of the dorm for sporting activities and work, when approved by the work supervisor.
+Do-rags and bandannas are only appropriate outside of the dorm for sporting activities, when approved by the vocational supervisor and/or deans.

 Girls' Dean must approve all banquet dresses for both village and dormitory ladies prior to the event.